chuwangBA/interview-data-engineer/README.md

 ### Task 4: Cleanup and submission
-Clean up your code and commit all your work to a fork of this repo.
+Clean up your code and commit all your work to your private version of this repo.
 Make sure to do the following:
 * Make sure the repo settings are **private**.
-* **Add the following GitHub IDs as collaborators to your private repo fork:** (Repo settings > Collaborators and teams > Add People)
+* **Add the following GitHub IDs as collaborators to your private repo:** (Repo settings > Collaborators and teams > Add People)
   * prrao87
   * sjhddh
 * Save your Python data ingestion code at the main level of this directory, in a file named `build_graph.py`.